Cetacean: Marine animals

-Taxonomy
+External phylogeny

+Molecular biology, immunology, and fossils show that cetaceans are phylogenetically closely related with the even-toed ungulates (Artiodactyla).
+Whales' direct lineage began in the early Eocene, around 55.8 million years ago, with early artiodactyls.
+Most molecular biological evidence suggests that hippos are the closest living relatives.
+Common anatomical features include similarities in the morphology of the posterior molars, and the bony ring on the temporal bone (bulla) and the involucre, a skull feature that was previously associated only with cetaceans.
+Since the fossil record suggests that the morphologically distinct hippo lineage dates back only about 15 million years, Cetacea and hippos apparently diverged from a common ancestor that was morphologically distinct from either.
+The most striking common feature is the talus, a bone in the upper ankle.
+Early cetaceans, archaeocetes, show double castors, which occur only in even-toed ungulates.
+Corresponding findings are from Tethys Sea deposits in northern India and Pakistan.
+The Tethys Sea was a shallow sea between the Asian continent and northward-bound Indian plate.
-Molecular findings and morphological indications suggest that artiodactyls as traditionally defined are paraphyletic with respect to cetaceans.
-Cetaceans are deeply nested within the former; the two groups together form a monophyletic taxon, for which the name Cetartiodactyla is sometimes used.
-Modern nomenclature divides Artiodactyla (or Cetartiodactyla) in four subordinate taxa: camelids (Tylopoda), pigs and peccaries (Suina), ruminants (Ruminantia), and hippos plus whales (Whippomorpha).

-Cetacea's presumed location within Artiodactyla can be represented in the following cladogram:
+Molecular and morphological evidence suggests that artiodactyls as traditionally defined are paraphyletic with respect to cetaceans.
+Cetaceans are deeply nested within the artiodactyls; the two groups together form a clade, a natural group with a common ancestor, for which the name Cetartiodactyla is sometimes used.
+Modern nomenclature divides Artiodactyla (or Cetartiodactyla) into four subordinate taxa: camelids (Tylopoda), pigs and peccaries (Suina), ruminants (Ruminantia), and hippos plus whales (Whippomorpha).
+The Cetacea's presumed location within Artiodactyla can be represented in the following cladogram:

+Internal phylogeny

 Within Cetacea, the two parvorders are baleen whales (Mysticeti) which owe their name to their baleen, and toothed whales (Odontoceti), which have teeth shaped like cones, spades, pegs, or tusks, and can perceive their environment through biosonar.

 The terms whale and dolphin are informal: